Nikon D810 versus Canon 5DS

 |Nikon D700 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2303||80|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D810 and the 5DS are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Nikon D810 and Canon 5DS in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Nikon D810, the Canon 5DS, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Nikon D810 (⇒ rgt)||optical||YES||3.2||1229||fixed||no||4000||5.0||12||no|